hailicai/ECE285-Multi-Object-Detection/README.md

 Code Organization:
 =================
-1.Run Demo.ipynb for fast visualizing the prediction difference when fine-tunning with more birds data.
+1. Run Demo.ipynb for fast visualizing the prediction difference when fine-tunning with more birds data.
-2.Run different modification of interest following the descriptions in the report.
+2. Run different modification of interest following the descriptions in the report.

 Results From Demo: